surfer-rfid/surfer-rfid.github.io/index.md

 or environmental characteristics, such as temperature or air pressure.

 UHF RFID tags are either active or passive.
-Active UHF RFID tags are partially powered by a battery, while passive tags power themselves through ambient RF, most often from the reader itself.
+Active UHF RFID tags are partially powered by a battery, while passive tags power themselves through ambient radio energy, most often from the reader itself.
 Passive UHF RFID tags are incredibly cheap, ranging down to $0.05 per tag in bulk, and often come with adhesive backing.
 This means that they can be deployed quickly and <i>en masse</i>, with little regard to long-term maintenance requirements.